 Marcel ter Brake was appointed Associate Professor at UT in 2000, and Full Professor and chair holder of Energy, Materials and Systems at UT per January 1st 2010.
 Next to cryogenic technologies, this research chair investigates the use of superconductivity in large-current applications, focusing on systems to be applied in future energy chains.

 Marcel ter Brake had a 10% Professor appointment at the Technological University of Eindhoven (TUE) from September 2004 to September 2010.
-He is scientific director of the SBE-Institute of Engineering at the University of Twente.
-He chairs the International Cryogenic Engineering Committee and the Cryogenic Society of Europe, and is board member of the European Society for Applied Superconductivity.
+He chairs the Cryogenic Society of Europe, and is board member of the International Cryogenic Engineering Committee, and of the International Cryocooler Conference.